 Rare Cancers (Pediatric)

-What are rare cancers?
+What are rare child and adolescent malignancies?